SevenShepherd/SevenShepherd.github.io/_posts/2023-11-16-god-grants-repentance.markdown

 ---
 layout: post
 title: "🕊️ It's His Kindness That Leads Us To Repentance (To Turn From Your Sin)"
-date: 2023-11-16 01:15:00 -0500
+date: 2023-11-16 01:25:00 -0500
-categories: sects cults movements
+categories: repent repentance
 published: true
 ---

 <!-- God Has Granted The Repentance That Leads To Salvation -->

 God has granted the repentance (Ac 11:18; 2 Tim.
-2:25), and commanded us to repent (Ac 17:30; Mt 4:17; Lk 13:3).
-Repentance is a turning away from sin to God (Acts 26:20; 3:19; Mt 3:8 NLT; Rev 2:5), for the forgiveness of sins (Luke 24:47; Acts 2:38; 3:19; 5:31).
+2:25), and commanded us to repent (Ac 17:30; Mt 4:17; Lk 13:3). **Repentance is an immediate fruit of genuine saving faith**, and is defined as a turning away from sin to God (Acts 26:20; 3:19; Mt 3:8 NLT; Rev 2:5), for the forgiveness of sins (Luke 24:47; Acts 2:38; 3:19; 5:31).
 It is His kindness (Ro 2:4) that leads us to this godly sorrow and contrition which produces a repentance that leads to salvation and eternal life (2 Cor.
 7:10; Acts 11:18).
+Unrepentant sin was not tolerated by the Apostles (Luke 17:3-4 NLT; 1Cor.
+5:12-13 NLT).

 > No, I tell you; but <span style="font-weight:bold;color:red;">unless you repent</span>, <span style="font-weight:bold;color:red;">you will</span> all likewise <span style="font-weight:bold;color:red;">perish</span>. &mdash; Luke 13:3 ESV